munificent/craftinginterpreters/book/classes.md

 ^code parse-class-declaration

-It's a little bigger than the parsing methods for most of our productions, but it roughly corresponds to the grammar.
-We've already consumed the `class` keyword, so we look for the expected class name next, followed by the opening curly brace for the class body.
-Then we keep parsing method declarations until we hit the closing brace.
+There's more meat to this than most of the other parsing methods, but it roughly follows the grammar.
+We've already consumed the `class` keyword, so we look for the expected class name next, followed by the opening curly brace.
+Once inside the body, we keep parsing method declarations until we hit the closing brace.
 Each method declaration is parsed by a call to `function()`, which we defined back in the [chapter where functions were introduced][functions].

 [functions]: functions.html